GEAR WHERE TO BUY TEAM SERVICE ABOUT

 Warranty

-WARRANTY: Imlay Canyon Gear products are warrantied to be free from defects in materials and workmanship.
+WARRANTY: Imlay Canyon Gear products are warrantied to be free from defects in materials in workmanship.
 We also warrant that canyoneering will beat the crap out of you and your gear.
 If you have a problem with one of our products, please talk to us and we'll see what we can do.

 Imlay Canyon Gear